 Dogs who are not receive socialization early on in life can develop all kinds of attitude issues.

 According to the SPCA (Society for the Prevention of Cruelty to Animals), dogs can sometimes turn out to be very shy.
-They may be shy to the point that they refuse to emerge from behind their owner when meeting new people and other animals.
+Because of shyness, they may refuse to emerge from behind their owner when meeting new people and other animals.

 On the opposite side of the spectrum, some dogs can end up being overly aggressive as they are fearful of nearly everyone around them and respond by trying to fight.